natashaval/numbers-juara-android/README.md

 5. Android Hilt dependency injection
 6. Recycler View List Adapter
 7. Implicit Intent

+### Challenges
+I faced a challenge to synchronize the fact retrieved from API and the fact fetched from the database.
+This issue is to decide the drawable for favorite icon (filled / outlined).
+The implementations that I applied when user clicks on the favorite icon:
+1. Fetch the fact from the API
+2. Retrieve the fact based on a specific number from database
+3. Compare whether the fact already available or not in database
+    - If the fact is not yet available in the database, insert the fact to database
+    - If the fact is already available in the database, update the boolean is_favorite in database
+4. Update the UI

 ## Credits
 Credits to [Numbers API](http://numbersapi.com/) for providing the API